software-system-lab/timelog/README.md

 ![](static/image/timelog.png)

 timelog is a web app for users to record how they use time.
-It have been developed by vue.js, node.js and mySQL.
+It have been developed by Vue.js, Node.js and MySQL.

 ## How to use
 ### Sever